 SFI Centre for Research Training in Digitally Enhanced Reality (d-real)

-Applications are open for the D-REAL doctoral programme in Digitally-Enhanced Reality.
+Applications are open for the d-real doctoral programme in Digitally-Enhanced Reality.

-- 27 places on offer, starting in September/October 2021
+26-28 places on offer, starting in September/October 2023

-- Fully-funded 4-year programme, across five universities in Ireland
+Fully-funded 4-year programme across five universities in Ireland

-- Team of over 110+ supervisors
+Team of over 133+ supervisors

-- Based in DCU, NUI Galway, TCD, TU Dublin and UCD
+Based in DCU, NUI Galway, TCD, TU Dublin and UCD

 Industry-linked programme with a placement of minimum three months with an Industry partner.

 Each student who is admitted to this programme will receive a full scholarship to undertake a four-year structured PhD programme.
-This scholarship comprises full payment of university fees for four years and a tax-free stipend of €18,500 per annum for four years.
+This scholarship comprises full payment of four-year university fees and a tax-free stipend of €19,000 per annum for four years.
 In addition, a generous budget for conference travel, equipment, training, placement maintenance and publication costs is provided.

 Whether via multimodal devices such as smart phones, embedded displays and IoT, or virtual assistants and VR/AR experiences, media technology is revolutionising the way we interact, collaborate and behave. d-real PhD students will develop skills for next generation human-centric media technology, including:

-- machine intelligence-based sensing and understanding of digital content and information;
+machine intelligence-based sensing and understanding of digital content and information;

-- its transformation and personalisation;
+its transformation and personalisation;

-- its multimodal interaction and delivery via speech, text, video, image and VR/AR; and
+its multimodal interaction and delivery via speech, text, video, image and VR/AR; and

-- its impactful application in multiple industry and societal settings.
+its impactful application in multiple industry and societal settings.